EJFleet/PP2/README.md

 The site fits into the height of the screen and there is no need for scrolling.

-The site was designed mobile-first and is responsive at every screen size.
+The site was designed mobile-first and is responsive for screens from 320px upwards.

 ### Header